 Make sure the equipment isn’t going into the red section on the metre – Keep your eyes on those metres at all times.

 Whatever device or whatever part of the system, make sure you’re not going into red because that will ultimately cause clipping and problems for your listeners.
+Buy the DBX 286S on Amazon USA or Amazon UK.

-Now is the perfect time to build your home studio with Radio.co – Join the Radio.co family today to start your 7 day free trial by hitting the button below.
+Now is the perfect time to build your home studio with Radio.co – Join the Radio.co family today to start your 7-day free trial by hitting the button below.